 - Global outages/service issues for individual products like Google Meet or Zoom

 With all these contributing factors, it can be difficult to identify the source of your network problems.
-We've found some articles and will provide some tips to help you troubleshoot your network and get more consistent and reliable performance.
+Here are some tips to help troubleshooting your network to get more consistent and reliable performance:

 Start with a Speed Test